-We will leverage on the existing ARTIST2 intranet infrastructure.
-It provides mailing list services, web publishing for events, internal communication services, templates for deliverables and presentations, standard sets of logos for ArtistDesign branding, directories of contact information.
+The ARTIST intranet infrastructure provides mailing list services, web publishing for events, internal communication services, templates for deliverables and presentations, standard sets of logos for ARTIST branding, directories of contact information.

-All these features will continue to be developed and extended, within ArtistDesign.
+All these features, set up within Artist2, will continue to be developed and extended, within ARTIST.